-- Link new developments to existing residential areas via a trail and/or greenspace system. - Establish extensive natural landscape buffers along the periphery of the development site which give visual separation. - Sensitivity of natural features which include forested areas, steep slopes, wetlands and floodplains should be considered within site plans and building design. - Limit full scale clearing, grading, and land disturbing activities to avoid the loss of mature trees, runoff and sedimentation, and soil depletion. - Assess and maintain environmental features including topography, soils, hydrology, trees, vegetation, wildlife habitat, historic and cultural sites.
-Seek to preserve the environmentally sensitive areas identified in the assessment by utilizing them for parks, trails, and greenbelt connectivity. - Encourage development to be setback from roadways to protect the natural viewshed. - Work with the Georgia Forestry Commission, Natural Resource Conservation Service, Resource Conservation and Development Council, and the UGA Cooperative Extension Service to promote and protect resources. - Utilize agricultural and forestry best management practices to reduce the amount of pollutants into waterways. - Encourage conservation subdivisions and cluster development to retain as much open space as possible. - Utilize porous pavement materials when possible to reduce stormwater runoff and groundwater depletion. - Utilize rain gardens and bio-retention areas in place of traditional stormwater controls to collect water and reduce run-off. - Construct vegetative swales in place of traditional curbs and drainage pipes.
+- Link new developments to existing residential areas via a trail and/or greenspace system. - Establish extensive natural landscape buffers along the periphery of the development site. - Development site plans and building design should be sensitive to the natural features of the site including woodlands, steep slopes, wetlands, and floodplains. - Limit clearing, grading, and land disturbing activities to avoid the loss of mature trees, runoff and sedimentation, and soil depletion. - Survey environmental features including topography, soils, hydrology, trees, vegetation, wildlife habitat, historic and cultural sites.
+Seek to preserve the environmentally sensitive areas identified in the survey by utilizing them for parks, trails, and greenbelt linkages. - Establish and utilize riparian buffers which go beyond state requirements to protect streams, wetlands, and other waterways from development. - Establish peripheral buffers along the development site to maintain the natural viewshed. - Encourage development to be setback from roadways to protect the natural viewshed - Site plans and building designs should be sensitive to the site's natural features which include woodlands, steep slopes, wetlands and floodplains. - Work with the Georgia Forestry Commission, Natural Resource Conservation Service, Resource Conservation and Development Council, and the UGA Cooperative Extension Service to promote and protect resources. - Utilize agricultural and forestry best management practices to reduce the amount of pollutants into waterways. - Encourage conservation subdivisions and cluster development to retain as much open space as possible - Reduce parking requirements and the percentage of impervious surface within the development site. - Utilize porous pavement materials when possible to reduce stormwater runoff and groundwater depletion. - Utilize rain gardens and bio-retention areas in place of traditional stormwater controls. - Utilize vegetative swales in place of traditional curbs and drainage pipes.